FabMo/fabmo-the-news-app/README.md

 ## Developer Note

-This app is a good example of how to launch an external website from within a FabMo app.
-The News app simply has an embedded URL to the handibot News site that loads in an iframe.
+This app shows current newsletter to user.
+It is also an example of how to open a new window and post a link or document from within  from within a FabMo app.
+The News app simply has an embedded URL to the handibot News site that loads in this separate frame so that other tasks can be started outside FabMo.

 ## Test Drive